Operator Scope of Action:

 gets the note's creation date and formats it as a "long local date" such as "Sunday, 23 March, 2007".

 The process preserves original data; duplicate values in lists are maintained.
 For example

-converts key attributes to a comma+space-separated list.
+converts Displayed Attributes to a comma+space-separated list.
 To put each item on a separate line use this:

 Thus $Text may be created from concatenation of other texts: